matrix-org/matrix-spec-proposals/specification/41_end_to_end_encryption.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Messaging algorithm names use the extensible naming scheme used throughout this
 specification.
-Algorithm names that start with "m." are reserved for algorithms
+Algorithm names that start with `m.` are reserved for algorithms
 defined by this specification.
 Implementations wanting to experiment with new
 algorithms are encouraged to pick algorithm names that start with their
 domain to reduce the risk of collisions.

+Algorithm names should be short and meaningful, and should list the primitives
+used by the algorithm so that it is easier to see if the algorithm is using a
+broken primitive.

-The name "m.olm.v1.curve25519-aes-sha2" corresponds to version 1 of the Olm
+The name `m.olm.v1.curve25519-aes-sha2` corresponds to version 1 of the Olm
 ratchet using Curve25519 for the initial key agreement, HKDF-SHA-256 for
 ratchet key derivation, Curve25519 for the DH ratchet, HMAC-SHA-256 for the
 hash ratchet, and HKDF-SHA-256, AES-256 in CBC mode, and 8 byte truncated
 HMAC-SHA-256 for authenticated encryption.

-Algorithm names should be short and meaningful.
-A name of "m.olm.v1" is too
+A name of `m.olm.v1` is too short: it gives no information about the primitives
-short.
+in use, and is difficult to extend for different primitives.
 However a name of
-"m.olm.v1.ecdh-curve25519-hdkfsha256.hmacsha256.hkdfsha256-aes256-cbc-hmac64sha256"
+`m.olm.v1.ecdh-curve25519-hdkfsha256.hmacsha256.hkdfsha256-aes256-cbc-hmac64sha256`
-is too long despite giving a more precise description of the algorithm.
+is too long despite giving a more precise description of the algorithm: it adds

-Algorithm names should list the primitives used by the algorithm so that it
-easier to see if the algorithm is using a broken primitive.
+to the data transfer overhead and sacrifices clarity for human readers without
+adding any useful extra information.

 Key Algorithms
 ~~~~~~~~~~~~~~

-The name "ed25519" corresponds to the Ed25519 signature algorithm.
+The name `ed25519` corresponds to the Ed25519 signature algorithm.
 The key is a Base64 encoded 32-byte Ed25519 public key.

-The name "curve25519" corresponds to the Curve25519 ECDH algorithm.
+The name `curve25519` corresponds to the Curve25519 ECDH algorithm.
 The key is a Base64 encoded 32-byte Curve25519 public key.

 Client Behaviour